 - Defect Analysis and Fixing

-PS: The automation process life cycle may vary from organization to organization.
+PS: The life cycle of the automation process may differ from one company to the next.

-In this post, we will focus on the very first step of the automation process, i.e. “Automation Feasibility Study”.
+In this post, we will focus on the very first step of the automation process, i.e., the “Automation Feasibility Study“.

-- Automation tool is able to identify the application in form of objects or not.
+The automation tool is able to identify the application is in the form of objects or not

-- Percentage of the automation that can be achieved in application
+Percentage of the automation that can be achieved in the application

 - Understand the focus of automation with respect to reducing testing cycle time, maximizing test coverage, reaching the market faster, cost benefits, etc.